timdnewman/Lizzy/docs/tutorials/rect.md

 These tags will be used to identify regions of the mesh for assignment of material properties and boundary conditions.

 ## Create the script file
-Create a new python script in the new directory "_rect_panel_".
-In this example, the file is named `example_rect_panel`, but any name will do.
+Create a new python script in the new directory "_channel_flow_".
+In this example, the file is named `channel_infusion.py`, but any name will do.
 In the first line of the script, let's import Lizzy by:
 ```
 import lizzy as liz